hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 See the CCF documentation for information about configuring CCF.
 The `cchost` configuration file used by the PDO control scripts can be found at `${PDO_HOME}/ccf/etc/cchost.toml`.
-The CCF governance script can be found at `${PDO_HOME}/ccf/etc/gov.lua`.
-We note that this governance script is the template governance script found as part of the CCF repo.
+The CCF governance script can be found at `${PDO_HOME}/ccf/etc/constitution.js`.
+We note that this governance script is the based on default governance scripts found as part of the CCF repo.

 ## Start/Stop CCF Network